Food vs. fuel: Food price inflation

-As corn is commonly used as feed for livestock, higher corn prices lead to higher prices in animal source foods.
+As corn is commonly used as feed for livestock, higher corn prices lead to higher prices for animal source foods.
 Vegetable oil is used to make biodiesel and has about doubled in price in the last couple years.
-The price is roughly tracking crude oil prices.
+The prices are roughly tracking crude oil prices.
 The 2007–2008 world food price crisis is blamed partly on the increased demand for biofuels.
-During the same period rice prices went up by a factor of 3 even though rice is not directly used in biofuels.
+During the same period, rice prices went up by a factor of 3 even though rice is not directly used in biofuels.

 The USDA expects the 2008/2009 wheat season to be a record crop and 8% higher than the previous year.
 They also expect rice to have a record crop.
-Wheat prices have dropped from a high over $12/bushel in May 2008 to under $8/bushel in May.
+Wheat prices have dropped from a high of over $12 per bushel in May 2008 to under $8/bushel in May.
 Rice has also dropped from its highs.

-According to a 2008 report from the World Bank the production of biofuel pushed food prices up.
-These conclusions were supported by the Union of Concerned Scientists in their September 2008 newsletter in which they remarked that the World Bank analysis "contradicts U.S. Secretary of Agriculture Ed Schaffer's assertion that biofuels account for only a small percentage of rising food prices".
+According to a 2008 report from the World Bank, the production of biofuel pushed food prices up.
+These conclusions were supported by the Union of Concerned Scientists in their September 2008 newsletter, in which they remarked that the World Bank analysis "contradicts U.S. Secretary of Agriculture Ed Schaffer's assertion that biofuels account for only a small percentage of rising food prices".

-According to the October Consumer Price Index released 19 November 2008, food prices continued to rise in October 2008 and were 6.3 percent higher than October 2007.
-Since July 2008 fuel costs dropped by nearly 60 percent.
+According to the October Consumer Price Index released on November 19, 2008, food prices continued to rise in October 2008 and were 6.3 percent higher than in October 2007.
+Since July 2008, fuel costs dropped by nearly 60 percent.

 Proposed causes

 Ethanol fuel as an oxygenate additive

 The demand for ethanol fuel produced from field corn was spurred in the U.S. by the discovery that methyl tertiary butyl ether (MTBE) was contaminating groundwater.
-MTBE use as an oxygenate additive was widespread due to mandates of the Clean Air Act amendments of 1992 to reduce carbon monoxide emissions.
-As a result, by 2006 MTBE use in gasoline was banned in almost 20 states.
+MTBE use as an oxygenate additive was widespread due to the mandates of the Clean Air Act amendments of 1992 to reduce carbon monoxide emissions.
+As a result, by 2006, MTBE use in gasoline was banned in almost 20 states.
 There was also concern that widespread and costly litigation might be taken against the U.S. gasoline suppliers, and a 2005 decision refusing legal protection for MTBE, opened a new market for ethanol fuel, the primary substitute for MTBE.
 At a time when corn prices were around US$2 a bushel, corn growers recognized the potential of this new market and delivered accordingly.
 This demand shift took place at a time when oil prices were already significantly rising.